 Private placements of securities fall outside the scope of public offerings and, accordingly, are exempted from the obligation to publish a prospectus.
-See question 2 for a list of offers which are exempt from the obligation to publish a prospectus.
+See question 2 for a list of offers that are exempt from the obligation to publish a prospectus.
+There are no specific rules governing the private placing of securities.
+However, general principles of laws would apply and issuers should endeavour to deliver accurate and not misleading information on the securities issuance and the private placing process.
+Their liability could be involved on grounds of general principles of contractual and civil law or liability in tort (see questions 8 and 19).